 Area(s) of Specialization:

-I take a mixed-methods approach to investigating the structural and contextual factors that produce health disparities and community responses to inequality.
-I am currently PI on the RxHL study (1R01HL120907), which investigates the relationships among health literacy, culturally-variable health and medication beliefs, and health insurance formulary changes on medication adherence among diverse low-income patients.
-My research interests include gender and sexuality, access to health care, chronic disease and the subjective experience of medication adherence.
+My research takes a mixed-methods approach to investigating the structural and contextual factors that produce health disparities.
+I use community-responsive and participatory research methods to understand the effects of social inequality on health.
+I seek to contribute to these research findings to community-driven responses to gaps in care and disparities in health status.
+My recent NIH-funded R01 study, the RxHL study (1R01HL120907), investigated the relationships among health literacy, culturally-variable health and medication beliefs, and health insurance formulary changes on medication adherence among diverse low-income patients with chronic illness.
+My research and teaching interests include racial and ethnic health disparities, gender and sexuality, access to health care, and the subjective experience of medication adherence.

 S. Shaw.
 Governing How We Care: Contesting Community and Defining Difference in U.S. Public Health Programs.
 Temple University Press, 2012.

 S. Shaw, J. Armin, C. Huebner Torres, K. Orzech, J. Vivian.
 2012.
 Chronic Disease Self-Management and Health Literacy in Four Ethnic Groups.
 Invited paper for special health literacy supplement of Journal of Health Communication 17(S3): 67-81.